 - i.
-In respect of company's Property, Plant and Equipment and Intangible Assets:- - (a) The Company does not have any Property, Plant and Equipment and intangible Assets, clause 3 (i)(a), (i)(b),(i)(c) and (i)(d)of the Order is not applicable to the Company. - (b) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2022 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii. (a) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - (b) The company the Company has not been sanctioned any working capital limits in excess of five crore rupees in aggregate from banks and financial institutions on the basis of security of current assets at any point of time of the year.
+In respect of company's Property, Plant and Equipment and Intangible Assets:- - (a) (A)The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment. - (B) The Company does not have any Intangible Assets. - (b) The Property, Plant and Equipment of the Company have been physically verified by the Management during the year and no material discrepancies have been noticed on such verification.
+In our opinion, the frequency of verification is reasonable. - (c) The Company does not have any immovable property. - (d) The Company has not revalued any of its Property, Plant and Equipment during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - ii. (a) The Company does not have any inventory and hence reporting under clause 3(ii)(a) of the Order is not applicable. - (b) The Company has not been sanctioned any working capital limits in excess of five crore rupees in aggregate from banks and financial institutions on the basis of security of current assets at any point of time of the year.
 Accordingly, clause 3(ii)(b) of the Order is not applicable to the Company. - iii.
 The Company has not made any investments, granted secured/ unsecured loans/advances in nature of loans, or stood guarantee, or provided security to any parties.
-Therefore, the reporting under clause 3 (iii)(a), (iii)(b), (iii)(d), (iii)(e) and (iii)(f) of the Order are not applicable to the Company. - iv.
+Therefore, the reporting under clause 3 (iii)(a), (iii)(b), (iii)(c), (iii)(d), (iii)(e) and (iii)(f) of the Order are not applicable to the Company. - iv.
 The Company has not granted any loans or made any investments or provided any guarantees or security to the parties covered under Sections 185 and 186.
-Therefore, the reporting under clause 3(iv) of the Order are not applicable to the Company. - v.
+Therefore, the reporting under clause 3(iv) of the Order is not applicable to the Company. - v.
 The Company has not accepted any deposits or amounts which are deemed to be deposits from the public within the meaning of Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified.
 Hence, reporting under clause 3(v) of the Order is not applicable. - vi.
 The maintenance of cost records has not been specified by the Central Government under subsection (1) of section 148 of the Companies Act, 2013 for the business activities carried out by the Company.
 Hence, reporting under clause (vi) of the Order is not applicable to the Company. - vii.
 In respect of statutory dues: - (a) In our opinion, the Company has generally been regular in depositing undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues applicable to it with the appropriate authorities.

-There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues in arrears as at March 31, 2022 for a period of more than six months from the date they became payable.
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues in arrears as at March 31, 2023 for a period of more than six months from the date they became payable.